 This is magnified and scanned in Fox, Swallow, Scarecrow, where novelists,

-poets, publishers, literary agents dominate and draw attention to the life
+poets, publishers, literary agents dominate and draw attention

 studi irlandesi. a journal of irish studies 497